Smoking Cessation

 How can I quit smoking?

-Yes, individual or group counseling can provide support.
+Yes, individual or group counseling can provide support and strategies to quit smoking.

 How long does it usually take to quit smoking?